Brave-Docker/devops-directive-docker-course/README.md

 ---

-# DevOps Directive Docker Course
+# DevOps Directive Docker Course - adapted by Brave

 This is the companion repo to: [Complete Docker Course - From BEGINNER to PRO!
 (Learn Containers)](https://youtu.be/RqTEHSBrYFw)